orbitalquark/textadept/docs/manual.md

 them when you update Textadept.
 These lexers also take precedence over the ones installed with Textadept.

-You can manually change a buffer's lexer via `Ctrl+Shift+L` on Windows and Linux, `⌘⇧L` on macOS, and `M-^L` in the terminal version.
+You can manually change a buffer's lexer via `Ctrl+Shift+L` on Windows and Linux/ BSD, `⌘⇧L` on macOS, and `M-^L` in the terminal version.
 Typing part of a lexer name in the dialog filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a lexer assigns it to the current buffer.
 (The terminal requires pressing `Enter`.)